-Math English Language Arts (ELA) Meet standard on math Smarter Balanced Assessment Meet standard on ELA Smarter Balanced Assessment Complete and qualify for college credit in a dual credit math course (example: College in the High School courses such as Precalculus or Statistics) Complete and qualify for college credit in dual credit ELA course (example: College and the High School courses such as EvCC English 4 and UW English courses) Earn credit in a high school math transition course (Bridge to College Math course) Earn credit in a high school ELA transition course (not currently available) Earn a C+ or higher in both terms of a qualifying AP math course OR a 3 or higher on a qualifying AP math exam: AP Statistics, AP Computer Science, AP Computer Science Principles, and AP Calculus Earn a C+ or higher in both terms of a qualifying AP ELA course OR a 3 or higher on a qualifying AP ELA exam: AP English Language, AP English Literature, AP Macroeconomics, AP Microeconomics, AP Psychology, AP US History, AP World History, and AP US Government Meet standard on SAT OR ACT in math Meet standard on SAT OR ACT in reading, writing or English Meet standard on the Armed Services Vocational Aptitude Battery (ASVAB) ASVAB pathway qualifies to meet both math and ELA requirements.
-Complete a qualifying sequence of career and technical (CTE) courses as defined by the State Board of Education CTE course sequence qualifies to meet both math and ELA requirements.
+English Language Arts (ELA) Earn credit in a high school ELA transition course (not currently available in the district) Earn a C+ or higher in both terms of a qualifying AP ELA course or a 3 or higher on a qualifying AP ELA exam: AP English Language and Composition, AP English Literature and Composition, AP Macroeconomics, AP Microeconomics, AP Psychology, AP US History, AP World History, and AP US Government and Politics Meet standard the graduation score on the high school ELA SBA SAT OR ACT in reading, writing or English Meet standard the minimum score eligible for graduation on the Armed Services Vocational Aptitude Battery (ASVAB).
+The ASVAB pathway qualifies to meet both math and ELA requirements.
+Complete a qualifying sequence of career and technical (CTE) courses as defined by the State Board of Education.
+Approved state and local CTE pathways qualify eourse sequence qualifies to meet both math and ELA requirements.

-For students who qualify for special education services, the students individualized education program (IEP) team must determine whether the graduation pathway options described above are appropriate for the student.
-If the IEP team determines that those options are not appropriate, then the student must earn a certificate of individual achievement to graduate.
+For students who qualify for special education services, the student's individualized education program (IEP) team must determine whether the graduation pathway options described above are appropriate for the student.
+If the IEP team determines that those options are not appropriate, then the student must earn a Certificate of Individual Achievement (CIA) to graduate.
 A certificate of individual achievement may be earned by using multiple measures to demonstrate skills and abilities commensurate with the student'

 The following shall be required of each candidate for graduation who commences the ninth grade on or after July 1, 2016 for the class of 2020.
-Students who qualify for special education services may have graduation requirements modified or waived as per their Individual Education Plan (IEP).
+Students who qualify for special education services may have graduation requirements modified or waived as per their individualized education program (IEP).